ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 We also will add more features to our filter API and make working with databases even easier.

-Also we will add more subscription provider like Kafka and EventHub.
+Also, we will add more subscription provider like Kafka and EventHub.

 Furthermore, we will rework our `Utf8GraphQLReader` to use `ReadOnlySequence<byte>` instead of `ReadOnlySpan<byte>` in order to make this even better work with the Pipeline API.
-Apart form that we will optimize the syntax tree to be able to work with raw bytes instead of strings.
+Apart from that we will optimize the syntax tree to be able to work with raw bytes instead of strings.
 At the moment scalar like String, Int, Float and Enum are parsed as string representation like with the original node parser.
 The scalar type parses then the string into the native type.
 The same goes for the new UTF-8 request parser.
-This is unecessary with the `Utf8Parser` and `Utf8Formater`.
+This is unnecessary with the `Utf8Parser` and `Utf8Formater`.
 We will change the AST to instead have the raw bytes.
 The current `Value` property will still be there but only for compatibility with tools that use the current version of the AST.
 The new scalar types will have access to a `ReadOnlySpan<byte>` and can decide how to efficiently parse literals.

-If you want to get into contact with us head over to our [slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTBkZjNjZWIzMmNlZjQ5MDQyNDNjMmY3NzYzZjgyYTVmZDU2YjVmNDlhNjNlNTk2ZWRiYzIxMTkwYzA4ODA5Yzg) and join our comunity.
+If you want to get into contact with us head over to our [slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTBkZjNjZWIzMmNlZjQ5MDQyNDNjMmY3NzYzZjgyYTVmZDU2YjVmNDlhNjNlNTk2ZWRiYzIxMTkwYzA4ODA5Yzg) and join our community.

 | [HotChocolate Slack Channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTBkZjNjZWIzMmNlZjQ5MDQyNDNjMmY3NzYzZjgyYTVmZDU2YjVmNDlhNjNlNTk2ZWRiYzIxMTkwYzA4ODA5Yzg) | [Hot Chocolate Documentation](https://hotchocolate.io) | [Hot Chocolate on GitHub](https://github.com/ChilliCream/hotchocolate) |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ | ---------------------------------------------------------------------- |